ethereum/go-ethereum/docs/_clef/Tutorial.md

 Approve? [y/N]:
 ```

-In this mode, the user is required to manually confirm every action that touches account data, including querying accounts
+In this mode, the user is required to manually confirm every action that touches account data,
-signing and sending transactions.
+including querying accounts, signing and sending transactions.

-The example below shows an ether transaction between the two accounts in the keystore using `eth.sendTransaction` in the attached
+The example below shows an ether transaction between the two accounts in the keystore
-Javascript console.
+using `eth.sendTransaction` in the attached Javascript console.

 ```js
 // this command requires 2x approval in Clef because it loads account data via eth.accounts[0]